IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ## Requirements on media and feedback protocol {#requirements-media}

-SCReAM was originally designed to with with RTP + RTCP where {{RFC8888}} was used as recommended feedback.
-RTP offers unique packet indication with the sequence number and {{RFC8888}} offers timestamps of received packets and the status of the ECN bits.
+SCReAM was originally designed to be used with RTP + RTCP, where {{RFC8888}} was used as recommended feedback.
+RTP offers unique packet indication with the sequence number, and {{RFC8888}} offers timestamps of received packets and the status of the ECN bits.

-SCReAM is however not limited to RTP as long as some requirements are fulfilled :
+SCReAM is however not limited to RTP as long as some requirements are fulfilled:

- * Media data is split in data units that when encapsulated in IP packets fit in the network MTU.
+ * Media data is split in data units that, when encapsulated in IP packets, fit in the network MTU.

  * Each data unit can be uniquely identified.